Rapper Tupac Shakur to Be Honored With Posthumous Star on Hollywood Walk of Fame

 Shakur also made a few appearances on the big screen in films like "Poetic Justice" and "Juice."

 Even though his career only lasted a few years before his death, he is recognized internationally.
-He has even have exhibits dedicated in his honor.
+He has even had exhibits dedicated in his honor.

 Most recently in 2022, the "Tupac Shakur: Wake Me When I'm Free" exhibit opened for a limited time in LA.
 It was a fully-immersive museum experience that took a deep dive into the artist's life and legacy.